Hearing Hope

 • Multiple Sclerosis (MS): To evaluate the involvement of auditory pathways.
 MS can affect both the brain and spinal cord, and the BERA test assists in evaluating its influence on hearing.

-• Brainstem Lesions: To detect lesions or tumors affecting the brainstem.
+• Brainstem Lesions: To detect lesions or tumours affecting the brainstem.
 Identifying such issues early can be crucial for effective treatment and management.

 • Autism Spectrum Disorders: To rule out auditory processing issues.
 While autism is not a hearing impairment, many individuals on the spectrum have difficulties with sensory processing, including hearing.